cilium/cilium/Documentation/helm-values.rst

      - IPv6 CIDR range to delegate to individual nodes for IPAM.
      - string
      - ``"fd00::/104"``
+   * - ipam.operator.externalAPILimitBurstSize
+     - The maximum burst size when rate limiting access to external APIs.
+Also known as the token bucket capacity.
+     - string
+     - ``20``
+   * - ipam.operator.externalAPILimitQPS
+     - The maximum queries per second when rate limiting access to external APIs.
+Also known as the bucket refill rate, which is used to refill the bucket up to the burst size capacity.
+     - string
+     - ``4.0``
    * - ipv4.enabled
      - Enable IPv4 support.
      - bool